 - Application processing may take a week.

 Nicholls Online students are eligible for financial aid.

 - To see if you qualify for any additional financial aid, go to https://www.nicholls.edu/financial-aid/.

-- The Division of Distance Education has an advisor ready to assist you with all of your steps with enrolling to Nicholls Online.
+- The Division of Distance Education has an advisor ready to assist you with all of your steps with enrolling in Nicholls Online.
 You may contact them at email@example.com or 1-855-NIC-ONLINE (642-6654) if you have any questions.

-You will hear early and often about something called Banner.
+You will hear early and often about Banner.
 Banner is where you can go to register for classes, check your Financial Aid status, pay your fees, view your transcript and much more.
 Here are some video tutorials and step-by-step instructions to help you set up and learn to navigate Banner.